 The directors considered the advisory fee rate payable by the Fund to the Adviser and information prepared by the 15(c) service provider concerning advisory fee rates payable by other funds in the same category as the Fund.
 The directors recognized that it is difficult to make comparisons of advisory fees because there are variations in the services that are included in the fees paid by other funds.
-The directors compared the Fund's contractual effective advisory fee rate with a peer group median.
+The directors compared the Fund's contractual advisory fee rate with a peer group median and noted that it was above the median.
+The directors also took into account the impact on the advisory fee rate of the administrative expense reimbursement paid to the Adviser in the latest fiscal year.

 The directors also considered the Adviser's fee schedule for other clients utilizing investment strategies similar to those of the Fund.
-For this purpose, they reviewed the relevant advisory fee information from the

-Adviser's Form ADV and in a report from the Fund's Senior Analyst and noted the differences between the Fund's fee schedule, on the one hand, and the Adviser's institutional fee schedule and the schedule of fees charged by the Adviser to any offshore funds and for services to any sub-advised funds utilizing investment strategies similar to those of the Fund, on the other.
+For this purpose, they reviewed the relevant advisory fee information from the Adviser's Form ADV and a report from the Fund's Senior Analyst and noted the differences between the Fund's fee schedule, on the one hand. and the Adviser's institutional fee schedule and the schedule of fees charged by the Adviser to any offshore funds and for services to any sub-advised funds utilizing investment strategies similar to those of the Fund, on the other.
 The directors noted that the Adviser may, in some cases, agree to fee rates with large institutional clients that are lower than those reviewed by the directors and that they had previously discussed with the Adviser its policies in respect of such arrangements.
-The directors also compared the advisory fee rate for the Fund with that for another fund advised by the Adviser utilizing similar investment strategies.